-There are currently over 1800 digital devices at MOC disbursed as
+There are currently approximately 2000 digital devices at MOC distributed as below:-

-- Specialist Suites (Tech Studies -1 Windows Suite)
+- Specialist Suites (Tech Studies – HP Windows Suite)

 MOC students have 24/7 access in the Senior Years.
 There is 6 hours / 5 days per week for students in the Middle Years.
 Students (Years 7-12) can take devices anywhere in the school grounds.

-Students from Year 3 to Year 6 all have class time access to their OWN device.
-Students in R-2 gave access to class sets (1:1)
+Students from Year 1 to Year 6 all have class time access to their OWN device.
+Students in Foundation have access to class sets (1:2).

-There is no ‘training program’ for students (or teachers) before we roll-out devices – MOC gives device to “kids” and ask them to tell us what it can do.
-For teachers it is – 1. ask student / 2. ask another teacher / 3. ask youtube.
+There is no ‘training program’ for students (or teachers) before we roll-out devices – MOC gives a device to “kids” and we ask them to tell us what it can do.
+For teachers it is – 1. ask a student / 2. ask another teacher / 3. ask Youtube / 4.
+Google.

 Students are given administrator rights to their MacBooks and iPads in order to remove traditional barriers to student centred teaching and learning.
 Students, being empowered, need very little technical support as they take greater control over their own learning.

-The school shuns traditional IT device and app training in favour of just-in-time mentoring and guided risk taking.
-Teachers are highly empowered and supported as they adopt bolder approaches to using the technology in myriad ways appropriate to the leaning context.
+The school shuns traditional IT device and app training in favour of just-in-time mentoring and guided risk-taking.
+Teachers are highly empowered and supported as they adopt bolder approaches to using the technology in myriad ways appropriate to the learning context.

-We have new ‘creative industries’ curriculum offerings as a result, for example, what was Woodwork/Metalwork is now Design and Engineering (3D Design and 3D printing and what was ICT now Gaming and Multimedia (Apps development)
+We have new ‘creative industries’ curriculum offerings as a result, for example, what was Woodwork/Metalwork is now Design and Engineering (3D Design and 3D printing) and what was ICT is now Gaming and Multimedia (Apps development)

-The 2014 lap-top user agreement can be found at the link below.
+The Mark Oliphant College ICT User Agreement can be found at the link below.